-In late 2014 CUSP began an investigation into the possibility of using native wood rotting mushrooms to digest wood chips that are a particularly troublesome by-product of forest mitigation/restoration treatments.
-This study, “Fungal degradation of the woody by-products of forest management activities” is entering its 4th year.
-Multiple partners have participated in the project and dozens of volunteers have donated their time, sweat, and care to get us here.
+In late 2014, CUSP began an investigation into the possibility of using native wood rotting mushrooms to digest wood chips, a particularly troublesome by-product of forest mitigation/restoration treatments.
+This study, “Fungal degradation of the woody by-products of forest management activities,” is entering its 15th year.
+Multiple partners have participated in the project, and dozens of volunteers have donated their time, sweat, and care to get us here.

 As one would expect, wood-rotting mushrooms are very good at rotting wood.
-Millions of years of adaptation has led to their ability to break down cellulose, one of the two main components of wood, along with lignin.
-These are both highly resilient natural fibers that can resist decay for decades, and sometimes centuries, in the Colorado forests.
-Over the course of the experiment we have demonstrated the reduction of piles of wood chips into a rich compost-like material that closely resembles natural humus- something that is in short supply in our surrounding woods.
+Millions of years of adaptation have led to their ability to break down cellulose, one of the two main components of wood, along with lignin.
+These are both highly resilient natural fibers that can resist decay for decades, and sometimes centuries.
+Over the course of this experiment we have demonstrated the reduction of piles of wood chips into a rich compost-like material that closely resembles natural humus- something that is in short supply in our surrounding woods.
 We sought a method of treatment that would require very little effort and basically work on its own.
 Each season gets us closer to that goal.

 The Lab:

-It all began with collecting native mushrooms in the wild.
-We then cultured them, similarly to how the mushrooms you buy in the supermarket are produced.
-We excise living tissue under sterile conditions and place them on agar media (PDA, wPDA)* to grow.
+The project began by collecting native mushrooms in the wild and cultured them, similar to how mushrooms are propagated for retail markets.
+Under sterile conditions, living tissue is placed on agar media (PDA, wPDA*) to grow.

-Once we have grown petri dishes of mycelia, we can select the healthiest and most vigorous specimens and culture them into mason jars.
-Culturing into mason jars is the beginning of what we call “expansion”.
-In order to place the mushrooms into the wild, we need large quantities of this “spawn”.
-So we pump up the volume, and also begin introducing them to their desired medium- wood chips.
+Once we have petri dishes of mycelia, we select the healthiest and most vigorous specimens and culture them into mason jars.
+Culturing into mason jars is the beginning of what we call “expansion.”
+Large quantities of this “spawn” are necessary to for the breakdown process in the wild.
+At the same time, we also begin introducing them to their desired medium- wood chips.

 Lab culturing is the most time consuming portion of the mushroom project.